lordgiotto/react-metatags-hook/README.md

 ##### `twitter`
 A convenient method to set `<meta property="twitter:*" />` meta tags.
 Accepts an object where the key is appended in the `property` attribute after the `twitter:` prefix, and the value is the `content` attribute of the meta.

+## What happens when used in multiple component or one component is unmounted
+### Nested and Sibling components
+When used in nested components, metas defined in the children are merged with the ones defined in the parents.
+If the same meta are defined in both the parent and the children, children ones take precedence and overwrite parents ones. (see **Tags creation and update** for more details)

+The same logic applies if used in sibling components: the last to render is the one that take precedence if same meta are defined.

+### Component unmount
+When a component that uses this hook is unmounted, its metas definition are removed from a global list of metas and the metas definition is recalculated based on the definitions in other components.
+If some meta is not longer present in this resulting definition, the meta tag is removed from the DOM.

+### Tags creation and update
+As just described, this library allows to overwrite tags in nested components, and updates existing tags if possible rather the creating new one.
+To do so, it has to identify when two tag definitions refers to the same tag (i.e. you want to change the `<link rel='icon'/>` when a component is mounted).

+To identify when tags are unique, the following attributes are considered, and every time at least one of them is different, a new tag in the head is created.

+**Any Tag**
+- `id`

+**`<meta />`**
+- `name`
+- `property`
+- `http-equiv`
+- `charset`

+**`<link />`**
+- `rel`
+- `sizes`

+If this logic is unsatisfactory, please let me know and I'll be happy to improve it.

 ## Server Side Rendering
 This library exports the function `generateStaticHtml` that can be used to generate an HTML string of the meta tags created by this hook.
 Use it after `ReactDOMServer.renderToString` or `ReactDOMServer.renderToStaticMarkup`.
 ```javascript